 Hundreds of schools and more than a dozen school districts close amid several wildfires that choked the Los Angeles area.

 Over 50 Los Angeles Unified and over 30 charter schools were closed Wednesday, and the district announced later that evening that those schools and 200 others would remain closed for the rest of the week.
-Dozens of other school districts including those in Santa Monica, Malibu, Ventura and Oxnard also kept students and staff home due to multiple fires sparked by Santa Ana winds.
+Dozens of other school districts, including those in Santa Monica, Malibu, Ventura and Oxnard, also kept students and staff home, due to multiple fires that were sparked by Santa Ana winds.

 One of those fires began near the Getty Center museum in Bel-Air, which burned several homes and closed the 405 freeway in both directions.
 Los Angeles Unified advised all students and staff residing within the affected area to remain home.

-District spokeswoman Jake Finch said Simi Valley’s fleet of special education school buses were on alert for any evacuations or other assistance local authorities needed.
-She added that school was scheduled to resume Thursday but that the situation remained “fluid.”
+District spokesperson Jake Finch said Simi Valley’s fleet of special education school buses were on alert for any evacuations or other assistance that local authorities needed.
+She added that school was scheduled to resume Thursday, but that the situation remained “fluid.”

 “The winds are supposed to come back and with a vengeance later,” Finch said Wednesday morning.
 “If we have any new fires, that could obviously change things.”